Thires/SimuCoin/README.md

 # SimuCoin
 Plugin for Genie frontend to log into simucoin to get current amount, time left or to claim

 Can use command line /simucoin /sc username password to automatically login

-Enter key will trigger signing in
+Enter key will trigger signing in when fields are filled<br>
 Esc key will close the plugin